firesim/firesim/docs/Advanced-Usage/Workloads/FireMarshal-Config.rst

 host-init
 ^^^^^^^^^^^^^^
-A script to run natively on your host from the workload source directory each time you explicitly build this workload.
+A script to run natively on your host (i.e., your manager instance where you invoked FireMarshal) from the workload source directory each time you explicitly build this workload.

 *Non-heritable*

 guest-init
-^^^^^^^^^^^^^^^
-A script to run natively on the guest exactly once while building.
+^^^^^^^^^^^^^^^ A script to run natively on the guest (i.e., your workload running in qemu) exactly once while building.
 The guest init script will be run from the root directory with root privileges.
 This script should end with a call to ``poweroff`` to make the build process fully automated.
 Otherwise, the user will need to log in and shut down manually on each build.

 post_run_hook
 ^^^^^^^^^^^^^^^^^